PocketRacers/PocketRacerWebsite/README.md

 # Pocket Racer

 To Do:
-- add password protection
-- get quote from Eric
 - fix Jeremy's logo
 - fix alignment of projects
 - fix password protection
+- add more images
+- add zoom magnifying on images